google/turbinia/docs/install.md

 objects.
 Turbinia can also write output to GCS (set the `GCS_OUTPUT_PATH` variable in the config).
-Note that you can operate multiple Turbinia instances within the same GCP Project as long as you're careful to make sure your config (Pub/Sub topics/subscriptions, output paths, etc) doesn't overlap.
+Note that you can operate multiple Turbinia instances within the same GCP Project as long as you're careful to make sure your config within the same GCP Project as long as your careful to make sure your config (Pub/Sub topics/subscriptions, output paths, etc) doesn't overlap.

 ### Persistent Disks